halibal/nft-preview-card-component/README.md

 ## Acknowledgments

-Thank you Zafer Erol for helping me on the completion of this project.
+Thank you Ayse Varlik for helping me on the completion of this project.